-Want to ace your next job interview and achieve your dream job you’ve been dreaming of for a long time?
+So How do you ace your next interview and achieve your dream job?
 Well, you don’t have to exhaust yourself thinking about it.

-- Before going for an interview always research the industry and company, as the interviewer may ask how you perceive his company’s position in its industry.
+- Before going for an interview always research the industry and company.
+The interviewer may ask you how you perceive the company’s position in the industry.

-- Clarify all the selling points in mind and be prepared to tell the interviewer why you want the job and why you deserve it.
+- Have a clear picture of all your selling points.
+Be prepared to tell the interviewer why you want the job and why you deserve it.

-- Always be prepared with the answer of why they might not want to hire you but then also be prepared with your defense of why they should hire you.
+- Always be prepared with the answer of why they might not want to hire you.
+But also be prepared with your defense of why they should hire you.

-- Prepare for common interview questions so that you’ll be prepared with the answers and you won’t fumble for them during the actual interview.
+- Practice a few common interview questions so that you’ll know the answers and won’t fumble during the actual interview.

-- Line up with some intelligent questions for the interviewer that demonstrate your knowledge of the company as well as your serious intent, so that they will conclude that you’re interested in the job or the company.
+- Line up with some intelligent questions for the interviewer that demonstrate your knowledge of the company as well as your serious intent.
+Showing interest in the company may lead to things working in your favor.

-- Come in with energy and enthusiasm, express your appreciation for the interviewer’s time, and also start off with a positive comment about the company so that you’ll score a success in the first five minutes.
+- Enter the room with energy and enthusiasm.
+Express your appreciation for the interviewer’s time, and start with a positive comment about the company.

-- Your job is to transform this “tug of war” into a relationship in which you’re both on the same side – interviewers may view job interviews as adversarial.
+- Your job is to transform this “tug of war” into a relationship in which both parties are on the same side.
+Interviewers may view job interviews as adversarial.

-- Be assertive and take responsibility for the interview – it’s your responsibility to make sure the interviewer walks away knowing your key selling points, rather than you waiting upon him to ask the question related to your selling points.
+- Be assertive and take responsibility for the interview.
+It’s your responsibility to make sure the interviewer walks away knowing your key selling points, rather than him to ask the question related to it.

 - Be ready to handle illegal and inappropriate questions (race, age, gender, religion, marital status, and sexual orientation) in a positive, smart, and impressive way.

-- Most importantly communicate your selling points clearly during a job interview; don’t bury them in long-winded stories.
+- Communicate your selling points clearly during a job interview.
+Don’t bury them in long-winded stories.
 Instead, make the points clear with examples.

-- Answer the questions positively and never dwell negative experiences during an interview.
+- Answer the questions positively and never dwell on negative experiences during an interview.

-- Close on a positive note – express your gratitude towards the interviewer and how much you were excited about it before the interview and how much you liked the job.
+- Close on a positive note.
+Express your gratitude towards the interviewer, their time.
+Tell them how excited you were about the job.

-- Have a copy of your resume with you to every interview, so that even if the interviewer has misplaced his or her copy, you can just pull your extra copy out and hand it over.
+- Have a copy of your resume with you to every interview, in case the interviewer misplaces their copy.

-- Don’t worry about sounding canned because of too much practice – you’ll sound smooth and articulate, not canned.
+- Don’t worry about sounding canned because of too much practice.
+You will sound smooth and articulate, not canned.

-- Be always prepared for the question “Tell me about yourself” with short and with your selling points.
+- Be prepared for the question “Tell me about yourself”.
+Keep the answer short and include your selling points.

-- The dress always appropriately before an interview, make eye contact, give a firm handshake, have good posture, speak clearly.
+- Dress appropriately for an interview, make eye contact, give a firm handshake, have good posture, and speak clearly.

-- Always be ready for “behavior-based” interviews and for hypothetical questions – answer them smartly.
+- Always be ready for “behavior-based” interviews and hypothetical questions.

-- Always write a thank-you note after every interview.
+- Send a thank-you note after every interview.
 Type each note on paper or send them by email, depending on the interviewers’ preferences.

-- Don’t ever give up; even if you had a bad interview for a job that you truly think would be a great fit for you, don’t give up!
+- Don’t ever give up even if you had a bad interview for a job that you think would be a great fit for you.